lindig/ocaml-linebreak/README.md

 ### Main

 The main function resides in module `Demo`.
-It has no interface since it is top-level module that executes `main`.
+It has no interface since it is the top-level module that executes `main`.

     <<demo.ml>>=
     exception Error of string